rikhuijzer/toms708.c/README.md

 `toms708` was originally a Fortran77 program by Armido Didonato and Alfred Morris, Jr.
 It was later updated by John Burkardt and converted to a C file for the R project.

-This repository contains an updated version of R's C file which has been cleaned up:
+This repository contains an updated version of R's C file which aim to be more readable:

-- The code has been reformatted to be more readable.
+- The code has been reformatted via `clang-format`.
-- Most unstructured control flow, such as GOTOs and macros, have been replaced with structured control flow (functions).
+- Most unstructured control flow, such as GOTOs and macros, have been replaced with structured control flow (functions) or just replaced by the code they would have executed.

-The main aim of this project is to make the code more readable by making the control flow and scope of variables more clear.

 Unlike many other files in the R `nmath` directory, the `toms708.c` file does not mention the GNU General Public License in its header.
-Therefore I changed the license to one of the most permissive licenses: MIT.
+Therefore I changed the license for this C file to one of the most permissive licenses: MIT.

 ## Testing